ARTICLES

 Direct sunlight refers to the light that reaches the plant without any object to filter or diffuse it.
 It’s the easiest way to expose your houseplants to natural light.
 All you need to do is put your plants near a window to receive bright, unfiltered light.
 If you don’t have access to direct sunlight, create your own by using grow lights.

-What Are The Three Levels Of Light
+What Are the Three Levels of Light

 There are three standard levels of light you can choose from: low, medium, and high.
 The right level of light would depend on the type of plant you wish to grow.
 Some may require intense light to grow and develop, others only need half of it, and the rest may need no light at all.

 Medium-light levels are ideal for houseplants that prefer indirect light or sunlight.
 You can place these plants in rooms covered with curtains, blinds, awnings, or trees.
+Additionally, you can place them at the back of your furniture or another houseplant that requires direct sunlight.
+Some examples of medium-light indoor plants include Monstera varieties, Alocasia, Calathea, Anthurium, and Pothos.

 High light levels are ideal for houseplants that require direct sunlight or artificial light exposure to fully grow and develop.
 High-light plants include orchids, jade, fiddle leaf fig, sweet basil, geranium, and money tree.
 Nonetheless, be sure to check your plants, especially during the summer when temperatures are higher than usual and plant sunburns are common.

-What Types Of Artificial Lights Can You Use
+What Types of Artificial Lights Can You Use?

 You can choose from the four most common artificial light sources for indoor plants: incandescent, fluorescent, and light-emitting diodes (LED).

 Incandescent lights aren’t a good artificial light source for indoor plants.
-And they emit intense heat, requiring the plants to stay away from them and further reducing the amount of light they need to receive.
+And, they emit intense heat, requiring the plants to stay away from them and further reducing the amount of light they need to receive.
 Lastly, they don’t convert electrical energy to light energy efficiently.

 Fluorescent lights are one of the best artificial light sources for indoor plants.
 They’re efficient in converting energy and much less expensive than incandescent lights.
 Plus, they don’t produce a lot of heat, allowing plants to receive as much light as needed.